vietaalto/Simple_File_Drop/README.md

 ## Description

-The app built in Flask, which is quite popular web framework in Python
+The app built in Flask, which is quite popular web framework in Python.
+The source code in "app.py"

-There is UI written in JS to handle Drag and Drop
+There is UI written in JS to handle Drag and Drop.
+The UI files in "static" folder

 ## Database